What is Cash Flow? Definition, calculation and Example

 What is Cash Flow

 What is cash flow?
 For many persons “cash flow” is a confusing subject.
-Yet, cash flow is a very important quantity that is used by finance professionals, and anyone who wants to know, for example, what is this company worth?
-The reason for the confusion is that there are items on the income statement that are subtracted or added, while there is no money changing hands.
+Yet, cash flow is a very important quantity that is used by finance professionals, and anyone who wants to know, for example, what is te value of this company?
+The reason for the confusion is that there are items on the income statement that are subtracted or added, while there is no money transferred.
 However, in reality it's not that difficult, so let us explain to you why.
+So far, we have continuously discussed cash flow on the previous pages, assuming it as an established amount.
+However, this is not realistic in practice.
+The person valuing a company must investigate what the most likely cash flows will be for the next five to ten years.
+But what is cash flow and how can you calculate cash flow?
+There is no specific formula for it, but it follows from a calculation.
+Before we work out an example and calculate cash flow based on a financial statement, let's first look at its definition.

 The cash flow in a business is the total cash generated by the business minus the cash spent, e.g. on costs, expenses, interest and taxes.

-Let us illustrate this with a hypothetical Income Statement of a hypothetical business.
+Let us illustrate this with a hypothetical and very simple income statement of a hypothetical business.

 Income Statement: Hypothetical, Inc.